usgs/wdfn-blog/content/checkstatus.md

 areas and affect the safety of swimming, boating, or fishing along the river.
 Keeping his community informed and safe is an important part of his job, and he takes pride in providing the most up-to-date information.
-For his report, Aram regularly monitors several NWIS monitoring location pages in his area.
+For his report, Aram regularly monitors several [Next Generation](https://waterdata.usgs.gov/blog/realtime-pages-replacement/) monitoring location pages in his area.
 USGS provides the only source of continuous monitoring, providing updates every 15 minutes.
 In addition to looking at the most recent reports, Aram looks at gage height and